cmatKhan/AhoCorasickDocumentation/mainpage.md

 I am still learning about how to to deal with autoconf and whatnot.
 This compiles on my computer, running ubuntu 20.04 and g++ version 9.3.0.

 There is a test suite which is implemented with googletests.
-There code is 100% covered by the tests.
+The code is 100% covered by the tests.
 Documentation is created from appropriately formatted comments by Doxygen.